 Documentation of engineering judgment is not required by MUTCD [but is good practice].
+Documentation can consist of a simple explanation completed in a paragraph or bullet list.

-• Engineering Study: Comprehensive, formal evaluation via formal report of pertinent information by applying appropriate principles, practices, and MUTCD Standards, MUTCD Guidance to determine applicability, design, operation, or installation of traffic control devices.
+Engineering Study: Comprehensive, formal evaluation via formal report of pertinent information by applying appropriate principles, practices, and MUTCD Standards, MUTCD Guidance to determine applicability, design, operation, or installation of traffic control devices.